 The detention facility is on the east side of the complex.
 Twenty-one beds, dayrooms, a guard station, showers, a multipurpose room, and laundry area are in each of three pods.
 A full-size gymnasium gives teens in detention a place to stay active.
 This building also houses a library, classrooms, a learning lab, probation offices, and a full-service cafeteria and kitchen.
 The east and west buildings connect via a secure corridor and spacious outdoor recreation area.

 A FAMILY CENTER DESIGNED AROUND COMPASSION AND HOPE

-Crossland completed this project on time and within budget.
-Tulsa families and youths in crisis now have a more comfortable, safe, and welcoming facility to serve 6000+ youth and their families annually.
+Tulsa families and youths in crisis now have a more safe and welcoming facility to serve 6000+ youth and their families annually.

 For our part, Crossland received a remarkable letter from the Director of the Tulsa County Family Center for Juvenile Justice.
 He expressed his appreciation for a Crossland team member who exceeded his traditional role by working over the weekend to help clean and prepare the facility to open on time.
 Going above and beyond is at our core.
 We make sure our clients are happy and satisfied.
 In an industry where so much of the focus is on the product, it’s rewarding to find opportunities to go the extra mile – particularly those projects with significant community impact.

 Project Team: Greg Smith, Division Manager; Grant Goodwin, Project Manager; Brian Denney, Superintendent; Aaron Drain, Assistant Superintendent; and Dalton Thorpe, Field Engineer

 Owner: Tulsa County, OK

 Delivery Method: General Contractor

 Self-Performed: Site and Building Concrete, Structural Steel, Earthwork, Rough & Finish Carpentry, Storm